FOXP2: Evolution

 Human FOXP2 gene and evolutionary conservation is shown in a multiple alignment (at bottom of figure) in this image from the UCSC Genome Browser.
 Note that conservation tends to cluster around coding regions (exons).

 The FOXP2 gene is highly conserved in mammals.
 The human gene differs from that in non-human primates by the substitution of two amino acids, a threonine to asparagine substitution at position 303 (T303N) and an asparagine to serine substitution at position 325 (N325S).
 In mice it differs from that of humans by three substitutions, and in zebra finch by seven amino acids.
 One of the two amino acid differences between human and chimps also arose independently in carnivores and bats.
 Similar FOXP2 proteins can be found in songbirds, fish, and reptiles such as alligators.

 DNA sampling from Homo neanderthalensis bones indicates that their FOXP2 gene is a little different though largely similar to those of Homo sapiens (i.e. humans).
 Previous genetic analysis had suggested that the H. sapiens FOXP2 gene became fixed in the population around 125,000 years ago.
 Some researchers consider the Neanderthal findings to indicate that the gene instead swept through the population over 260,000 years ago, before our most recent common ancestor with the Neanderthals.
 Other researchers offer alternative explanations for how the H. sapiens version would have appeared in Neanderthals living 43,000 years ago.

 According to a 2002 study, the FOXP2 gene showed indications of recent positive selection.
 Some researchers have speculated that positive selection is crucial for the evolution of language in humans.
 Others, however, were unable to find a clear association between species with learned vocalizations and similar mutations in FOXP2.
 A 2018 analysis of a large sample of globally distributed genomes confirmed there was no evidence of positive selection, suggesting that the original signal of positive selection may be driven by sample composition.
 Insertion of both human mutations into mice, whose version of FOXP2 otherwise differs from the human and chimpanzee versions in only one additional base pair, causes changes in vocalizations as well as other behavioral changes, such as a reduction in exploratory tendencies, and a decrease in maze learning time.
 A reduction in dopamine levels and changes in the morphology of certain nerve cells are also observed.

+Eugene Harris summarizes some of the evolutionary implications of observing FOXP2 in humans stating: "Mutations in the gene FOXP2 in humans are known to cause severe impairments in the production of speech as well as in language comprehension, probably due to its link to defects in parts of the brain that coordinate the muscles of the larynx (voice box) and moouth as well as in areas of the brain that help generate symbolic meaning.
+In species like birds and mice, the gene is involved with generating vocalizations...
+But the signature of selection at FOXP2 in humans is not the type that would easily be detected in genomic scans.
+The gene has undergone only two amino acid changes along the human lineage."